lisophorm/BetWayAlfonso/README.md

 - Fireworks animation component for mobile

 ## What needs improvement
+- png background images are not optimized.
+Instead of a transparent png I would have used an svg cutout
 - I should have split the components into smaller ones
 - I have done only few tests
 - I should have managed more elements in redux